InnokentiiHorikov/TestTask/README.md

 ## Reading the data
 Our task is to train a neural network to detect a presence of ships on given image.
 Into input we have train data with encoded pixels.
-If we have NA-value, it means no ship on image.
-Otherwise, ships have been detected.
+If we have NA-value, it means absence of ships on image.
+Otherwise, at least one ship has been detected.
 To write their place on image in train data have been used a encoded pixels(or rle-encoding).
 In this encoding, each odd integer represents the start pixel and each even - difference of start and end pixel in same row

-Before decoding rle into masks, we have to read a data, and after that group image by name, because some pictures contains more than one ship.
+Before a decoding the rle into masks, we have to read a data, and after that group the images by name, because some pictures contains more than one ship.
 ```
 train_data = pd.read_csv('/kaggle/input/airbus-ship-detection/train_ship_segmentations_v2.csv')